Pastrnak scores with 12 seconds left, Bruins edge Stars 3-2 - Philly

 Benn missed two good scoring opportunities early in the second period, but connected at 19:22.
 He took a pass from Tyler Seguin at the Dallas blue line and had a breakaway when Matt Grzelcyk fell down.
 Benn slid a backhand under Rask.

-NOTES: The Bruins have won their last five games in Dallas. ...
-Stars D Marc Methot returned after missing four games because of a hand injury. ...
-Three of Schaller's 11 goals have come short-handed. ...
-Benn's short-handed goal was his first this season, the Stars' fifth and the ninth allowed by Boston. ...
+NOTES: The Bruins have won their last five games in Dallas. .
+Stars D Marc Methot returned after missing four games because of a hand injury. .
+Benn's short-handed goal was his first this season, the Stars' fifth and the ninth allowed by Boston. .
 Dallas gave up eight goals in 22 opponent power plays on its winless six-game road trip but returned home and killed off all three against Boston.
-The Bruins' penalty killers are 12 for 13 in the last five games, including 4 for 4 on Friday. ...
-Marchand has 20 points (eight goals, 12 assists) in his last 11 games.
+The Bruins' penalty killers are 12 for 13 in the last five games, including 4 for 4 on Friday. .
+Marchand has 19 points (eight goals, 11 assists) in his last 11 games.

 UP NEXT